willgarcia/doctor/README.md

 $ ./build.sh
 ```

-From here, the generated is available in `rpmbuild/RPMS/x86_64`.
+From here, the generated RPM is available in `rpmbuild/RPMS/x86_64`.

 ## Installation